-been extensively validated against observations, principally at the ARM-South Great Plains site.
+As its long-wave counterpart RRTM{LW}, RRTM{SW} uses absorption coefficient data for the g-points obtained directly from the line-by-line radiative transfer model LBLRTM (Clough $et\ al.$, 2005), which has been extensively validated against observations, principally at the ARM-South Great Plains site.
 Fluxes and heating rates are calculated over 14 contiguous bands (see Table 2.4) in the short-wave.
 Modelled sources of extinction are water vapour, carbon dioxide, ozone, methane, oxygen, nitrogen, aerosols and Rayleigh scattering.
 A two-stream algorithm (similar to the the one described in Section 2.2) is used to perform scattering calculations (see also Oreopoulos and Barker, 1999).
-Table 2.4 presents the spectral intervals of the $RRTM{SW}$ scheme and the absorbers taken into account in the spectral computations.
+Table 2.4 presents the spectral intervals of the RRTM{SW} scheme and the absorbers taken into account in the spectral computations.

-2.7 HORIZONTAL AND TEMPORAL INTERPOLATIONS
+2.7 SPATIAL AND TEMPORAL INTERPOLATION

 As stated in the introduction, the cost of the radiation scheme described in the previous sections is prohibitive if it were used to compute the radiative fluxes at every time step and every grid point of the model.
+Therefore the radiation scheme is called intermittently in time and on a lower-resolution spatial grid.
+The grid is described in section 2.7.1.
+The fluxes are interpolated back to the full model grid and are then available at each intervening model timestep between calls to the radiation scheme.